Patos de Minas

-Patos de Minas is a municipality in the state of Minas Gerais in Brazil.
+Patos de Minas is a city in the state of Minas Gerais in Brazil.

+According to the 2022 census, the municipality had a population of 159,434 inhabitants, a population density of 49.91 inhabitants per square kilometer, and an area of 3190.456 km2.
+It is located in the Mesorregião do Triângulo Mineiro e Alto Paranaíba, 415 kilometers from the capital Belo Horizonte.

+Its economy is based on agriculture, livestock, and mining activities, representing the 22nd largest GDP in Minas Gerais in 2020.

 Geography

 According to the modern (2017) geographic classification by Brazil's National Institute of Geography and Statistics (IBGE), the city is the main municipality in the Intermediate Geographic Region of Patos de Minas.

 History

 The name is derived from the ranch known as farmhouse Os Patos, owned by the original settlers, which had the name because of the large number of wild ducks found in the region.
 In 1826 the first settlers, Antônio da Silva Guerra and his wife, Luísa Correia de Andrade, donated lands for the new settlement, called Vila de Santo Antônio dos Patos.
 In 1892 Patos de Minas gained city status with the name of Patos, which was lengthened in 1944 to Patos de Minas.

 High standard of living

 Patos de Minas occupies a privileged position in the ranking of cities in the state and country in socio-economic development.
 A study in Veja magazine in 2001 placed Patos in fifth place among five thousand cities with the greatest socio-economic development between 1970 and 1996.